RameenMughal/TryHackMeWriteups/Active Directory/Active Directory Basics.md

 The Remote Desktop Protocol (RDP) is a protocol, or technical standard, for using a desktop computer remotely.

-Connect to the machine by `xfreerdp3 MACHINE_IP` and then the windows login appears.
+Connect to the machine by `xfreerdp3 /v:MACHINE_IP /u:'THM\Administrator' /p:Password321 ` and then the windows login appears.
 Login with given credentials.

 ### Answer the questions below